ProjectSidewalk/sidewalk-panorama-tools/README.md

 # sidewalk-panorama-tools

 ## 1.0 About
 This repository contains a set of Python scripts, intended to be used with data from [Project Sidewalk](https://github.com/ProjectSidewalk/SidewalkWebpage).
-Previously they took label data pulled from the Sidewalk database.
-In the new implementation the metadata must be provided by CSV file.
-After downloading the appropriate panoramas from Google Street View, it will create a folder full of JPEG crops of these labels.
-These crops can be used for ML and computer vision applications.
+The purpose of these scripts is to create crops of sidewalk accessibility issues/features usable for ML and computer vision applications from Google Streetview Panoramas via crowd-sourced label data from Project Sidewalk.

 The scripts were written on a Linux system, and specifically tested only on Ubuntu 20.04 64-bit.
 However, any Linux distro should work as long as the required python packages listed in `requirements.txt` can be installed.

 Previously depth maps were calculated using downloaded metadata from Google Street View.
-This data is no longer available online, but the method of setting this up on different operating systems has been maintained for reference below:
+While this data is still available, the endpoint being used to gather the needed XML metadata for depth map calculation isn't a publicly supported GSV endpoint and may be set for deprecation.
+However, the method of setting this up on different operating systems has been maintained for reference below:

 * Usage on any other OS will likely require recompiling the `decode_depthmap` binary for your system using [this source](https://github.com/jianxiongxiao/ProfXkit/blob/master/GoogleMapsScraper/decode_depthmap.cpp).